Tanuj0512/CG_tasks/Task 3/readmee.md

 //search

-The searchUsers method allows the component to dynamically update the displayed list of users based on the search term entered by the user.
+The fetchUsers method allows the component to dynamically update the displayed list of users based on the search term entered by the user.
 Here's a summarized step-by-step explanation:

 Check if there is a search term.
 If there is a search term: